 It’s safe to say, we at Atlan, know a thing or two about Modern Data Catalogs, and can surely help you through your evaluation process.

-If you are evaluating modern data catalogs or data catalogs in general, we cannot emphasize enough on the importance of going through each of the 5 steps mentioned above and expanded in the guide.
+If you are evaluating modern data catalogs or data catalogs in general, we cannot emphasize enough the importance of going through each of the 5 steps mentioned above and expanding in the guide.
 The evaluation process will help you define the problem better even before you start looking for the probable best options.

 Post step 3 in the evaluation process, surely you’d like to evaluate Atlan - a modern data catalog.
 Here are some quick links to the demo, or best, speak to Team Atlan and discuss all your evaluation queries directly.

 Modern Data Catalog: Related reads

 - Enterprise data catalog: Definition, Importance & benefits

 - What Is a Data Catalog? & Do You Need One?